bradut/SlingBox-Channel-Changer-Server/README.md

   - `remote_Analogue_ProHD.html` is an adaptation from `\CustomRemotes\ProHD_Tuner.txt` for use with analog video-sources and automatically adds a dot to the channel number, as indicated in Slinger documentation for analogue tunners.
   - `remote_Digital.html` is an adaptation from `remotes.txt`, where the number buttons have been removed.<br />

-- If want to continue using your current remote controls, you may consider adding a reference to the JS folder and include a few HTML elements in their pages:
+- If you want to continue using your current remote controls, you may consider adding a reference to the JS folder and include a few HTML elements in their pages:
   - (Keep using your remote) Add reference to JS foler

 ```js